 It’s worth visiting the Archaeological Museum housed in a 20th century mansion (+30 22860 91246).
 Fortunately sceduled public transport bus between Ormos, Chora and the main beach on the island-Mylopotas, is very frequent.

-The twin beaches of Koumbaras can be easily reached from nearby Ormos.
+The beaches: The twin beaches of Koumbaras can be easily reached from nearby Ormos.
 But most of young people who come to Ios, usually prefer the sandy Mylopotas, where the famous beach parties take place and water sports facilities are gathered here.
 Maganari bay is also very popular with its golden sand and azure blue waters (14 km from Chora).
 For those who like to explore, rough dirt roads lead from Maganari to Treis Kleises cove, which has two leeward beaches.
 Further along the north coast is the well hidden Papa Avlaki tiny bay accessible by a short footpath.

 From Kalamos Monastery you can easily come to the wide shore of the same name (4 km).
 Drive another 3 kilometers to reach Plakes beach at the southeastern edge of the island.
 Starting out from Chora and travelling north east, you will come across the very good but windy Agia Theodoti (9km).
 At a short distance the sandy bay of Psathi is found.
 In the north of the island the Plakoto beach is probably the best choice.